albertogd/rh-upm-ansible/Exercises/03 - Ansible Playbooks/README.md

 ---
 **NOTE**

-Before running your playbook, run the ansible-playbook --syntax-check  command to verify that its syntax is correct
----

----
-**NOTE**

 If you receive an error "Invalid callback for stdout specified: yaml", install the collection community.general:

 $ ansible-galaxy collection install community.general
 ---

+Before running your playbook, run the ansible-playbook --syntax-check  command to verify that its syntax is correct.

 Run the playbook and verify results via curl http://node1